rajatetc/blog-posts/ckqeny3ln0hbzgss1g1v47hnu.md

 - Thoroughly researched the company - I had gone through their leadership principles, tech blog, videos, recent initiatives, and so on.
 I had also checked their product - analyzed the UI/UX and checked the lighthouse report for the website.
 I got positive feedback from every interviewer and they were impressed that I knew so much about the company.

-- Beforehand I had also prepped my intro, spoken out loud when coding during the process, and asked specific questions at the end.
+- Beforehand I had also prepared my intro, spoken out loud when coding during the process, and asked specific questions at the end.
 I also reached out to friends and mentors to make sure that I am not over-preparing or headed in the wrong direction.

 Finally, I had an overall positive and high-energy approach to everything.

 ## 📚 Resources

-In my journey to learn web development, I had perused many resources - ranging from documentation, videos, courses to articles, Twitter, and LinkedIn posts.
+In my journey to learn web development, I have perused many resources - ranging from documentation, videos, courses to articles, Twitter, and LinkedIn posts.

 Here, I share some of the key resources: